CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### I. Overview and objectives

-In this session, learners use SWOT analysis to evaluate CRM integration options in the Navigating Stakeholder and Decision-Making Challenges case study **in Milestone 2**.
+In this session, learners use SWOT analysis to evaluate CRM integration options in the Navigating Stakeholder and Decision-Making Challenges threaded scenario study **in Milestone 2**.
 The goal is to help learners think critically about trade-offs, make an informed recommendation, and sketch out a high-level integration and monitoring plan.

 **Learning objectives:**
 * Use SWOT analysis to evaluate CRM solution paths